Smushed/football-eliminator/README.md

 API http://nflgame.derekadair.com/
 - Figure out how to use this thing, if I even can do this.
 If this doesn't work then I don't really see how I can do this.
 The Stats for individual players are not easy to find.
 This seems like something they keep under lock and key with good reason.
+- Pull their data, organize it into a SQL database.
+From there use it to implement a fantasy football game

+Installing nflgame from above (nflgame-redux), postgres

+For right now, I need to get this project on track through learning more about python & get the POSTgres database up and running.
+There is an nfldb which I am aparently able to use, however I'm wandering lost trying to figure it out.